ITI/ICS-Security-Tools/companies/README.md

 # ICS Product Vendors

-## Developed as a community asset
+Developed as a community asset

 This is not an endorsement, nor is it comprehensive.
 This is just providing a list, not a specific description.
 Since products, offerings, and services change, no attempt is made at a categorization.
-Also, no judegement is passed on how deeply involved any of these companies are with ICS.
+Also, no judgement is passed on how deeply involved any of these companies are with ICS.
 Please contribute as there are definitely plenty of companies missing from this list still.

+Note: This list is not actively maintained.

-# Alphabetical
+## Alphabetical

 * [Abatis](http://www.abatis-hdf.com)
 * [ABB](https://www.abb.com)
 * [Accenture](https://www.accenture.com/us-en/service-industrial-control-system-cybersecurity)